This post contains affiliate links.

-Did you almost run out of Aeropress paper filters and are wondering if it’s OK to reuse one filter a few times until the new ones show up?
+Did you almost run out of Aeropress filter papers and are wondering if it’s OK to reuse one filter a few times until the new ones show up?

 It’s OK to re-use the paper Aeropress filters up to 5 times on one day if rinsed and treated properly between brews.
 There are no major drawbacks to re-using Aeropress filter papers a few times while it saves money and resources.
 A metal filter is re-usable for a very long time.